 Introduced to art as early as elementary school, Pamela Harris Lawton, EdD, quickly realized that she had a knack for it through working alongside her art teacher on projects.
 She had a great high school art teacher that included her in art programs and instilled in her a great interest in the field.
 A graduate of the University of Virginia, she earned a Bachelor of Arts in studio art and sociology in 1981.
 Soon thereafter, she received a Master of Fine Arts in printmaking from Howard University in 1991.
-Dr. Lawton concluded her academic efforts with an EdD from the College of Teaching of Art from Columbia University in 2004.
+Dr. Lawton concluded her academic efforts with an EdD in the college teaching of art from Teachers College, Columbia University in 2004.

-Between 2008 and 2015, Dr. Lawton served the role of an associate professor of art education, as well as the director of education studies, at Corcoran School of the Arts and Design in Washington, DC.
-Consequently, she became a professor of art education at Virginia Commonwealth University from 2015 to 2020.
-Currently, she excels as a professor of art education at Maryland Institute College of Art, a position she has held since 2010.
+Between 2008 and 2015, Dr. Lawton served the role of an associate professor of art education, as well as the director of education studies, at Corcoran School of the Arts and Design in Washington, D.C.
+Consequently, she became a professor of art education at Virginia Commonwealth University in 2020.
+In fall 2020, she was hired by the Maryland Institute College of Art, as the Florence Gaskins Harper endowed chair in art education.
 Outside of her endeavors in academia, Dr. Lawton has flourished as an artist.
 Her artwork is grounded in social practice, seeking to illuminate contemporary issues, cultural traditions and the stories of people affected by them.
-The pieces she creates mostly consist of prints and mixed media pieces, and is a visual narrative of the people, places and traditions that influence her life.
+The pieces she creates, mostly prints and mixed media pieces, are visual narratives of the people, places, and traditions that influence her life.
 She combines images and words into her work to tell a story.
 A story that many who have viewed her work find both inspirational and familiar, for it tells the story of everyday life that many people understand and have experienced.